Arachni/arachni/README.md

     rake spec:reports         # for the reports
     rake spec:path_extractors # for the path extractors

+**Please be warned**, the core specs will require a beast of a machine due to the necessity to test the Grid/multi-Instance features of the system.

-**Note**: _The module specs will take about 90 minutes due to the ones which perform timing attacks._
+**Note**: _The module specs will take about 90 minutes due to the timing-attack tests._

 ## Bug reports/Feature requests